Abigail Fillmore

 Abigail Fillmore (March 13, 1798 – March 30, 1853) was the first lady of the United States from 1850 to 1853 as the first wife of President Millard Fillmore.
 She began work as a schoolteacher at the age of 16, where she took on Millard Fillmore, who was two years her junior, as a student.
 Fillmore continued her teaching work after their marriage in 1826 until the birth of their son Millard Powers Fillmore in 1828.
 She lived in Buffalo, New York, while her husband advanced his political career in Albany, New York, and Washington, D.C.
 She would occasionally join him in these cities, becoming involved in local social life.
 She became the second lady of the United States in 1849 after her husband was elected vice president on the Whig Party presidential ticket, and she became the first lady of the United States in 1850 after her husband succeeded to the presidency.

 Fillmore's most noted achievement as first lady was the establishment of the first White House Library.
 She had a lifelong appreciation for literature and refused to live in a home without books.
 The library became a popular reception room in the White House and functioned as the home of a literary salon.
 She was also involved in the political aspects of the presidency, and her husband often sought her opinion on state affairs.
 Fillmore took less interest in the role of White House hostess, and suffered from ailments that prevented her from carrying out some of her duties, including an injured ankle that limited her mobility.
 Many of her social responsibilities were delegated to her daughter Mary Abigail Fillmore.
-Fillmore died of pneumonia in 1853, less than a week after the end of her tenure as first lady.
-She has received little historical attention; she is considered one of the most obscure first ladies, and much of her correspondences are lost.
+Fillmore died of pneumonia in 1853, less than a month after the end of her tenure as first lady.
+She has received little historical attention; she is considered one of the most obscure first ladies, and much of her correspondences is lost.